-The following is a list of books and articles for which Ruth has been an author or contributor.
+The following is a list of books, chapters and articles written by Ruth Williams:

 The book may be bought at a discount by following the links on the flyer you will find here.